parley-messaging/ios-library/README.md

 ### Offline messaging

 To enable offline messaging, you will have to provide the `ParleyMessageDataSource`, `ParleyKeyValueDataSource` and `ParleyImageDataSource` datasources.
-These are interfaces you can implement yourself, or use Parley's implementations.
+These are interfaces you can implement yourself, or use Parley's standard implementations.

 Parley provides AES Encrypted implementations, you will have to construct the `ParleyCrypter` with a key, you are free to specify the key size yourself.
 Then you can construct each of the dataSources with the `ParleyCrypter`.
 Optionally, you can specify the `FileManager` and `Directory` for each datasource.